Lovely reader Anne had this hairy query:

 So, I guess my question is: Do you think hairstyle is a major fashion consideration?
 And following that – any hairstyle blogs you could point a girl with long, lanky, straight boring-ass hair for some inspiration/ ideas?

 I love my hair, but have always been pretty lazy about it.
-It’s unruly and difficult to style, so I more or less let it be.
-But do I think hairstyle is a major fashion consideration?
+It’s unruly and difficult to style, so I tend to pick low-maintenance cuts.
+Until recently I focused on whether or not a style was easy to deal with and paid less attention to how it aligned with my dressing preferences.
+But now I tune in a bit more.
+So do I think hairstyle is a major fashion consideration?
 Absolutely.
 I think the world’s most gorgeous, stylish, well-turned woman can completely ruin her look with a bad ‘do.
 I wore my hair in a style that didn’t suit my face-shape for YEARS before I got my current, more flattering cut.
-Finding the right style is no mean feat.
+And I know that finding the right style is no mean feat.

 Here’s what I’d say if you’re searching for a hairstyle that suits your fashion sense:

-- Identify other women – normal or celebrity – who have hairstyles you adore.
+- Identify other women – celebrity or otherwise – who have hairstyles you adore.
 What about those styles appeals?
 Would they suit your personal style?
 Your hair type?
 Your daily time allotment for hair styling?
 Your face shape?

-- Identify other women – normal or celebrity – who have personal styles you adore.
+- Identify other women – celebrity or otherwise – who have personal styles you adore.
 What hairstyles have they chosen?
 Do the two seem to mesh?
 Could they for you?

 - Make a list of things you want your hairstyle to do for you.
-I, for instance, want it to balance my square jawline and forehead, be long enough to pull back, and have volume to balance my hips.
+I, for instance, want it to balance my square jawline and forehead, be long enough to show my natural curls, and gel with my edgy personal style.
 What does your hair need to do to make you feel awesome?

 - Make a list of things about your hair that make it challenging.
 Is it limp, overly curly, difficult to straighten?
 Does it dry slowly, get static-y easily, not play well with product?